Sucking in a Pregnant Belly: When It’s Safe & When It’s Not

 Any activity that feels painful or unnatural during pregnancy should be avoided.
 So, if at any time sucking in your stomach causes discomfort, you should stop.

-A pregnant woman in a blue dress making a heart sign over her baby bump.
+A woman in a blue dress making a heart sign over her baby bump.

 How To Hide a Baby Bump